Featured in...

 You can find some great ‘Prove the Debt’ letter templates on MoneyNerd.
 This will require them to prove that your debt assigned to CAIS member is legitimate and you do owe it.

-Statute-barred debts
+Statute-barred status

 Sometimes, debt assigned to CAIS members will be very old debts that you might have entirely forgotten about.
 These may even be so old that the debts can no longer legally be collected.